 However, not all of the crests of the samurai family have a martial spirit significance.

-Japanese people have respected martial spirits since the founding of their nation.
-One of the three sacred treasures was the sword, and people used many weapons in the ritual of the gods.
+Since the founding of their nation, Japanese people have respected martial spirits.
+One of the three sacred treasures was the sword, and people used many weapons in the rituals of the gods.

 After the emergence of the warrior class, people came to respect swords even more.
 The Taira and Minamoto clans competed in sword production, which they regarded as their family treasures.

 For example, the Taira clan’s Kogarasumaru and the Minamoto clan’s Higakiri and Hizemaru.
-The respect for martial spirit was not limited to the design of swords but also extended to other weapons, such as bows and arrows, and bowstrings.
+Respect for martial spirit was not limited to the design of swords but also extended to other weapons, such as bows, arrows, and bowstrings.

 Also, people employed armor, such as flags, helmets, and cuneiforms, which all bore the kamon.
 Additionally, people included animals such as hawks, lions, and tigers, as well as weapons and armors.